beykyle/omplib/README.md

 mamba activate omp
 ```

-Now, within this environment, you can just run `setup.py` to build `OMPLib` and install the `omp` module.
+Now, within the environment `omp`, you can `pip install` as above to build `OMPLib` and install the `omplibpy` module.

 ## configuration

 Currently, the primary application for `OMPLib` is uncertainty quantification for simple spherical potentials.
 For that reason, for single-channel calculations, it is set up to solve for the R-Matrix without heap allocations, using `Eigen` statically sized matrices, for speed.
 The file `src/util/config.hpp` holds important compile time constants, such as `NBASIS`; the number of basis functions to use in the R-Matrix solver.
 The resulting matrix for a single channel calculation will be represented as an `Eigen::Matrix<std::complex<double>,NBASIS,NBASIS>`.
-Inversion of this matrix is expected to dominate runtime for typical problems.
+Inversion of these matrices is expected to dominate runtime for typical problems.

 ## building a standalone c++ application

 A (rather barebones) file with a main function lives in `exec/omplib.cpp`.
-To use `OMPLib` as a framework, copy the `exec` directory to a new directory (`my_exec`) of your choice within the main project directory.
+To use `OMPLib` in a toolkit/framework paradigm, copy the `exec` directory to a new directory (`my_exec`) of your choice within the main project directory.
 Change the name of `my_exec/omplib.cpp` (to e.g. `my_main.cpp`) as you see fit, and add the code for your application.
 Then replace `omplib.cpp` in `my_exec/CMakeLists.txt`, so it reads:

 ```
 add_executable(my_exec_name my_main.cpp)
 target_link_libraries(my_exec_name omplib)
 ```

 Then, replace `add_subdirectory(exec)` with `add_subdirectory(my_exec)` in the top-level `CMakeLists.txt`.
-Finally, build as shown above.
+Finally, build as shown above in [quickstart]().